Posted onAugust 27, 2021|Comments Off on The Neuroscience of Sleep and Why We Need It, AILA Video Roundtable on September 1 at 2 pm ET/ 1 pm CT

 Dyan Williams is a solo lawyer who practices U.S. Immigration Law and Legal Ethics.
 She is also a productivity coach for lawyers, consultants and other professionals who seek to reduce overwhelm and make time for what truly matters.
 She is the author of The Incrementalist: A Simple Productivity System to Create Big Results in Small Steps, an e-book at http://leanpub.com/incrementalist.

-Use the form below to send us a meaningful message.
+If you are not a client, you may send an email or use the form below.
+Provide a basic description of your problem and objectives.
 If our expertise and availability match your needs, we aim to respond within one business day (Monday through Friday, excluding U.S. federal holidays).
 Because we receive a high volume of inquiries daily, it could take longer to get a reply.